Research Associate in New Testament Studies (with Prof. Ruben Zimmermann)

 - April 2021, "„Zieh von unten raus:“ Methode und Ziel in der Gleichnis- und Evangelienforschung."
 Evangelisch-Theologische Fakultät.
 Rheinische Friedrich-Wilhelms-Universität Bonn.
 Bonn, Germany.

-- April 2021, rescheduled to September 2021.
-“The Partings of the Ways between the Parable and the Fable in the Early Church.”
+- September 2022, “The Past, Present, and Future of ‘Parables’ in the Fable Context.”
 Paper to be presented at, “The Parables and Their Reception: Towards a New Paradigm for Interpreting the Parables.”
 University of Oslo and Oslo Metropolitan University.
 Oslo, Norway.

 Scholarships, Grants, Fellowships, and Prizes